techiediaries/techiediaries/_posts/2020/ionic/2019-04-11-react-ionic-axios-tutorial.md

 ---
 layout: post
-title: "Ionic 4 React Tutorial: Build a Mobile App with Ionic 4, Axios and React"
+title: "Ionic 4 React Tutorial: Build a Mobile App with Ionic 5, Axios and React"
 image: "images/content/react.png"
-excerpt: "In this tutorial we'll look at how to use React with Ionic 4 and Axios to build a mobile application" tags : [react , ionic]
+excerpt: "In this tutorial we'll look at how to use React with Ionic 5 and Axios to build a mobile application"
+date: 2020-02-14
+tags : [react , ionic]
 ---

-In this tutorial we'll be using Ionic 4, Axios and React to build a news application.
+In this tutorial we'll be using Ionic 5, Axios and React to build a news application.
 We'll be making use of [NewsAPI.org](www.newsapi.org) for getting news data and we'll be using the Axios client to send API calls to the News REST API.

 ## Prerequisites